Sloppy Meateaters

-The Sloppy Meateaters a.k.a.
-SME were a North American punk band from Rome, Georgia.
+Sloppy Meateaters a.k.a.
+SME were an American punk band from Rome, Georgia.
 The band was formed in July 1999 by founding members Josh Chambers and Kevin Highfield.

 History

 Origins (1999)

+The band was formed by Josh Chambers and Kevin Highfield in their hometown of Rome, Georgia in 1999.
 In October 1999, the Sloppy Meateaters recorded their debut album, Shameless Self-Promotion.
 The album was first released without a record label in December 1999.
-After playing to an audience of over a million viewers on the now-cancelled USA Network show Farmclub.com, the band had hit a break.
+They signed with Orange Peal Records in 2000.
+Later that year, they made an appearance on Farmclub.com.

+2001-present

-Sloppy Meateaters released Forbidden Meat in early 2001 on Orange Peal Records.
-The band spent the entire year touring in support of the new album, booking all of the tours themselves.
-SME played one show at the Rock N Roll Hall of Fame, did a week on the Warped tour, and ended the tour in fall 2001 by crashing their van into a police car on the interstate.
+Sloppy Meateaters released Forbidden Meat in 2001 on Orange Peal Records.
+The band spent the year touring in support of the new album, booking all of the tours themselves.
+SME played one show at the Rock N Roll Hall of Fame, did a week on the Warped tour, and ended the tour in the fall of 2001 by crashing their van into a police car on the interstate.